Designing with AI

 Content Desk pushed against the idea that documentation is enough.
 At scale, guidance needs to be findable in the moment, not filed away somewhere.

-The pattern across all three: AI changes what's possible but it doesn't remove the need for clear thinking about what you're actually trying to do.
+The pattern across all three is that while AI changes what's possible, but it doesn't remove the need for clear thinking about what you're actually trying to do.